microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/reviewset-post.md

 ---
-title: "Create ediscoveryCase"
+title: "Create reviewSet"
-description: "Use this API to create a new ediscoveryCase."
+description: "Create and eDiscovery review set."
 localization_priority: Normal
 author: "mahage-msft"
 ms.prod: "compliance"
 doc_type: "apiPageType"
 ---

-# Create ediscoveryCase
+# Create reviewSet

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Create a new [ediscoveryCase](../resources/ediscoverycase.md) object.
+Create a new [reviewSet](../resources/ediscoveryreviewset.md) object.
+The request body contains the display name of the review set, which is the only writable property.

 ## Permissions